rayin19/Crop-Prediction-Website/README.md

 ## Usage

-To use the Crop Predictor website, follow these steps:
+To use the Harvest Horizons, follow these steps:

 1. Set up a web server environment that supports PHP and PostgreSQL.